 Maintaining a healthy cash flow depends on you knowing what money is due and when, whether that’s full invoices, deposits or instalments for your services – whatever your arrangement with your clients.

 I’d also recommend tracking where your sales and referrals come from.
-This can help you to identify your most profitable marketing or contacts and focus your energies towards them.
+This can help you to identify your most profitable marketing or contacts and focus your energies on them.

 Cash flow killer #5: You’re not on top of your invoices